 In order for their eggs to hatch and for the juvenile fish to survive in the rivers, the water must contain a high level of dissolved oxygen (DO).

-And as higher levels of oxygen are linked to cooler water temperatures, this is yet another reason for the salmon to hold of on their spawning.
+As higher levels of oxygen are linked to cooler water temperatures, this is yet another reason for the salmon to hold off on their spawning.

 Type of Spawning Habitat

 Salmon need gravel beds to spawn in.
 Such a feature isn’t always easy to find and can be located very far up a river or stream.

 The spawning can be delayed by days or even weeks if the salmon’s spawning grounds are in the upper reaches of the water system and/or if the fish encounter obstacles on their way upstream.